Nicola Mazza: Beatification process

-Mazza's beatification process opened in 1925 in an investigation that had been launched in Verona and had closed in 1927 while a second process opened in that diocese in 1934 and was later closed in 1937.
+Mazza's beatification process opened with an investigation in Verona that ran from 1925 to 1927.
+Theologians approved Mazza's spiritual writings on 30 March 1931, and a second process opened in Verona in 1934 and was later closed in 1937.
 The third and final investigation into Mazza's life and works was launched several decades later in 1988 and closed not long after in 1989.
 The Congregation for the Causes of Saints validated the investigation in Rome on 14 December 1990 and later received the Positio dossier from the postulation in two parts in 2000 and 2003 for assessment.
 It was in between that period that the historical consultants to the C.C.S. approved the cause on 1 October 2002 based on the part of the Positio that had been submitted in 2002.
 Theologians advising the C.C.S. likewise confirmed the cause a decade later on 21 February 2012 as did the C.C.S. cardinal and bishop members on 21 May 2013.

 Mazza was declared to be Venerable on 3 June 2013 after Pope Francis confirmed that the late priest had lived a life of heroic virtue.

 The current postulator for this cause is Fr.
 Francesco Massagrande.